Ouzel Lake, Wild Basin Trailhead, Rocky Mountain National Park, Colorado

 |Elevation Change:||+1,510' net elevation gain (+1,702' total roundtrip elevation gain)|

-Ouzel Lake is located 4.95 miles from the Wild Basin Trailhead in Rocky Mountain National Park.
-It lies midway up an alpine valley partially culled by fire in 1978.
-Ouzel lake fills a marshy depression in the valley-center, where moisture help preserve a heavy forest ring around the lake.
-Visitors will enjoy prize fishing and lighter crowds on the hike to Ouzel Lake:
+Ouzel Lake (10,010') is located 4.95 miles from Wild Basin Trailhead in Rocky Mountain National Park.
+It lies midway up a valley partially culled by fire in 1978.
+Ouzel Lake fills a marshy low in the center where moisture helped preserve a ring of timber around the lake.
+Visitors will enjoy prize fishing and good views through thin forests on the hike to Ouzel Lake:

 The trail steepens to Ouzel Falls (2.6 miles : 9,366'), drops and rises back to the Ouzel Lake - Thunder Lake Trail split (2.95 miles : 9,418').
 Bear left for a short, moderately steep climb to a divisive E-W ridge between the Ouzel Creek drainage (south) and North St Vrain Creek drainage (north).